saendu/CaseManager/README.md

 # CaseManager
-The Case Manager liblary is a helper class for the CDD (case-driven development) best practice.
+The Case Manager liblary is a helper class for the CDD (case-driven development) based on the strategy design pattern.

 ## Create cases
 ```C#